 Similar to the courses offering a ‘Gateway Year’, this route delivers an additional year (sometimes referred to as a foundation year) prior to the completion of the 5 year Standard Entry Medicine course, making it a 6 year delivery in total.
 However, this differs from the ‘Gateway Year’ route as it is intended for students who achieve the required entry grades at A Level but who do not have the required science subjects.
 The additional year provides you with the necessary science required in order to access Standard Entry Medicine.

-Currently the only institutes offering this route are Cardiff University School of Medicine and University of Manchester Medical School.
+Currently the only institute offering this route is the University of Manchester.

-Entry requirements vary depending on the route taken; as mentioned, Medicine with a Gateway Year requests lower A Level / Scottish Higher grades than Standard Entry Medicine (usually one or two grades lower) if you meets specific widening participation criteria; whereas, Medicine with a Preliminary Year omits the specified science subjects requested but requires the same grades as Standard Entry Medicine.
+Entry requirements vary depending on the route taken.
+As mentioned above, Medicine with a Gateway Year requests lower A Level / Scottish Higher grades than Standard Entry Medicine (usually one or two grades lower) if you meets specific widening participation criteria; whereas, Medicine with a Preliminary Year omits the specified science subjects requested but requires the same grades as Standard Entry Medicine.

-Graduate Entry Medicine requests a minimum 2:1 in a previous bachelor’s degree, with some universities specifying that this must be a science or health related degree; the only exception to this is the University of Nottingham Medical School, which requests a minimum 2:2.
-Often you can apply during your final year of your bachelor’s degree and obtain a conditional offer, so it’s worth clarifying this with individual institutions if you’re currently studying for a degree.
-The entry requirements for A Level / Scottish Higher and GCSE grades varies significantly for Graduate Entry Medicine, with some institutions outlining minimum requirements for grades and/or specific subjects studied and some not scoring them at all within the entry requirements, so again it’s important to check the requirements for individual medical schools.
-You'll also find more information in our Graduate Entry Medicine blog.
+Generally, Graduate Entry Medicine requests a minimum 2:1 in a previous bachelor’s degree, with some universities specifying that this must be a science or health related degree.
+The only exception to this is the University of Nottingham, which requests a minimum 2:2.
+Some universities also specify that a 2:2 will be accepted if you’ve completed further postgraduate study, for example, a Master’s or PhD.
+Often you can apply during your final year of your bachelor’s degree and obtain a conditional offer, so it’s worth checking with your chosen university if you’re currently studying for a degree.
+The entry requirements for A Level / Scottish Higher and GCSE grades varies significantly for Graduate Entry Medicine, with some universities outlining minimum requirements for grades and/or specific subjects studied and some not scoring them at all within the entry requirements, so again it’s important to check the requirements for individual medical schools.
+You'll find all of this information in our Graduate Entry Medicine blog.

 For Standard Entry Medicine applicants are generally required to complete A Levels / Scottish Highers in either Chemistry and Biology (plus an additional subject) or Chemistry or Biology and one of either Chemistry, Biology, Human Biology, Maths or Physics (plus an additional subject).
 UK medical schools will also usually outline subjects which will not be accepted as a third A Level, these tend to include General Studies, Critical Thinking and Citizenship.

-For entry on to the Standard Entry Medicine programme, the majority of universities request AAA at A Level, although some do accept AAB or specify that a grade B will be accepted if an A*A is achieved for two science subjects.
+For entry on to the Standard Entry Medicine programme, the majority of universities request AAA at A Level, although there is some variation with some accepting slightly lower grades than this and others requesting higher.

 For Scottish Highers AA is generally required for Advanced Highers; however, there is variation between institutions with some universities accepting AB and some requesting 3 Advanced Highers ranging from AAA - BBB, so it’s important that you check the requirements for individual universities.